aaronfrost/AFSpawnService/README.md

 # AFSpawnService
-This is a Angular/TypeScript service that will dynamically create components in Angular, and attach them to a view.
+This is an Angular/TypeScript service that will dynamically create components in Angular, and attach them to a view.

-The current version of this repo contains an example of the `AFSpawnService`.
-Very soon in the future, I will update this repo so that `AFSpawnService` is available on npm.
+The current version of this repo supports installing `AFSpawnService` into your project via npm, and using the service to init your own components on-the-fly.

+###To learn more about `AFSpawnService`
+If you want to know more about `AFSpawnService`, or you need to understand the need for the service, please check out my talk about [CAAS: Components As A Service](https://youtu.be/-Hy-i4q8Vtg).

 ### How to use AFSpawnService?